chnm/WebMonetization-module/README.md

 # Customizing the Payment Control

 We designed the payment control for general purpose use.
 It's available via a page block as a simple toggle button that allows users to start or stop payment.
-If this is not sufficient, you can customize the control by modifying the copy, markup, and JavaScript yourself.
+If this is not sufficient, you can customize the control by modifying the copy, markup, stylesheet, and JavaScript yourself.

 You can add the control anywhere in your site by using a provided view helper.
 For instance, if you want it to render on every page, open your theme's layout template and add the following: